Category

 Ever since the terrorist attacks on September 11, 2001, the United States Government has increased its focus on educating its citizens on how to stay safe during emergencies.
 In memory of that tragic day, the Federal Emergency Management Agency (FEMA) and the Department of Homeland Security have dubbed September “National Preparedness Month” or NPM.
 Every September, Americans are encouraged to review their emergency response plans, training, tools, and more to prepare for when disaster strikes.

-The U.S. Government’s hub for all preparedness info, Ready.gov, curates a theme each year to help rally and focus our preparedness efforts.
-For 2022, the theme is “A Lasting Legacy.”
+The U.S. government’s hub for all preparedness info, Ready.gov, curates a theme each year to help rally and focus our preparedness efforts.
+The 2025 National Preparedness Month theme—“Preparedness Starts at Home”—reinforces the foundational role of household readiness as the cornerstone of broader organizational and community resilience.

 6 Steps to Effective Emergency Preparedness